 If the only modification is an addition (for example, an existing buoy has a retro-reflector added with no other change):

-superimpose SY(CHCRID01) or LC(CHCRID01)
+superimpose symbol CHCRID01 or line style CHCRID01

 If the only modification is a deletion of a part (for example, an area has a «fishing prohibited» restriction removed), then this creates both a change and a deletion and both should be symbolized:

-Point: superimpose SY(CHCRID01) and SY(CHCRDEL1)
+Point: superimpose symbol CHCRID01 and symbol CHCRDEL1

-Line: overwrite with LC(CHCRID01) and LC(CHCRDEL1)
+Line: overwrite with line styles CHCRID01 and CHCRDEL1

-Area: overwrite the boundary with LC(CHCRID01) and LC(CHCRDEL1) and also superimpose SY(CHCRID01) and SY(CHCRDEL1) on any centred symbol.
+Area: overwrite the boundary with line styles CHCRID01 and CHCRDEL1 and also superimpose symbols CHCRID01 and CHCRDEL1 on any centred symbol.

 If the modification is an addition and a deletion then it is handled as in (b) above.